wightsci/OneNoteUtilitiesGraph/docs/Get-ONPageXML.md

     </html>
 ```

-This command pipes a page object to Get-ONPageXML.
+This command pipes a page object to **Get-ONPageXML**.
 The -AsText switch means that the output is a string rather than an XML document.

 ## PARAMETERS